aevyrie/bevy_mod_raycast/README.md

 - Only meshes that you mark with a component will be checked for intersections.
 - You can define which ray casting source(s) should interact with which mesh(es) by marking grouped sources and targets with the same type.
 - This plugin also provides some functionality to compute the intersection of rays with primitive shapes.
-- Rudimentary acceleration is provided with opt-in bounding spheres.
+- Acceleration is provided using Bevy's AABBs and visibility culling.

 ## Bevy Version Support